Leonel350/typescript-football-tournament-api/README.md

  - Teams
  - Matches

+This API is deployed to Heroku using MongoDB Atlas.

+**Make requests to `https://football-tournament-api.herokuapp.com/api` to test the API.**

 ## Tournaments

 You can create a new Tournament and give it a name.
 Inside this tournament you can create teams and matches.

+---

 ### Create Tournament
 Description: **Creates a new tournament.**